Skip to content

 In most DNA samples that are this old, the tiny pieces of DNA that make up an animal’s chromosomes are so degraded and fractured that it’s difficult to reconstruct the genome at all, let alone its three-dimensional architecture.
 So, how is it possible that the genetic structure of a woolly mammoth remained intact for tens of thousands of years?

-“It seems to be the case that the very, very dry and cold conditions of the Siberian permafrost help a heck of a bit because it helped the material of the nucleus of the cell enter into a so-called glassy state where these tiny fragments of DNA have completely arrested motion,” Zuillaga Herrera says.
+“It seems to be the case that the very, very dry and cold conditions of the Siberian permafrost help a heck of a bit because it helped the material of the nucleus of the cell enter into a so-called glassy state where these tiny fragments of DNA have completely arrested motion,” Zubillaga Herrera says.

 This so-called glass transition is the same process responsible for the extended shelf life of certain food products.
 In the case of the woolly mammoth sample, the researchers have termed this state chromoglass.
 Their theoretical predictions suggest that DNA preserved as chromoglass could survive indefinitely, certainly for much longer than anyone could previously guess.

-The researchers re-created this process by freeze-drying liver and meat samples from a variety of animals and testing the durability of the genome 3D architecture in some creative ways, Zuillaga Herrera says.
+The researchers re-created this process by freeze-drying liver and meat samples from a variety of animals and testing the durability of the genome 3D architecture in some creative ways, Zubillaga Herrera says.
 They rode over the samples with a car, shot them with a shotgun and even had a former Houston Astros pitcher hit them with a fastball.
 Through all those tests, the sample was certainly damaged at a macroscopic level, but at the microscopic level, the three-dimensional genetic structure remained perfectly preserved.

 With such a well-preserved fossil to work from, the researchers were able to use a variation of Hi-C, a technique that involves using chemical reactions to reveal the three-dimensional structure of genetic material.
 The method the researchers invented, known as Paleo Hi-C, achieves the same result with often-fragmented ancient samples by using the DNA of a close genetic relative to help fill in the gaps.
 In this case, they used the modern elephant.